rtflynn/NLP-Sentiment/README.md

 print(accuracies/10)
 ```

-With total train/test size 10,000, we got an average accuracy of .791.
+With total train/test size 10,000, we got an average accuracy of .824.
 This is pretty good!
-But let's not get too excited - the data set we used is small and it may have too many similar reviews by chance.
-To be sure, we repeated the experiment with 80,000 test/train examples and got an average accuracy of .771.
+But let's not get too excited - the data sets we used were small and may have had too many similar reviews by chance.
+To be sure, we repeated the experiment with 160,000 test/train examples and got an average accuracy of .818.

-TODO : run overnight on the entire 400,000 data points.

 I'd originally planned on discussing how to get nltk and scikit-learn working together --- and may do so on some future update to this project.
 For now, however, let's move on to LSTM models.

 # Sequential Models
-The very naive bag-of-words model worked surprisingly well, achieving close to 80% accuracy on the sentiment classification task we gave it.
+The very naive bag-of-words model worked surprisingly well, achieving over 80% accuracy on the sentiment classification task we gave it.
 Let's turn our attention to neural networks and see how they fare.

 We'll be using a special kind of neural network architecture known as LSTM.
 LSTM stands for 'Long Short-Term Memory', and is an example of a recurrent neural network (RNN), i.e. a network which analyses data over multiple time steps.
 There are many amazing LSTM tutorials out there, and this isn't one of them, so let's content ourselves with a review of the very basics: